 Over the past year, Riyadh has increased its focus on its tourism industry to diversify the economy in line with the Saudi Vision 2030.

+Step into the vibrant world of tourism in Saudi Arabia, where ancient traditions blend harmoniously with modern hospitality.
 Encouragingly, these efforts have been met with success and the kingdom has made its debut as the latest travel and hospitality market for the Middle East and North Africa.
 Currently, the tourism sector has accounted for 9.4 percent of Saudi Arabia’s total GDP.

 According to data from the World Travel and Tourism Council, the Saudi travel and tourism sector has even more potential and it could contribute as much as $70.9 billion to the GDP in 2019.